bit-bots/bitbots_main/bitbots_docs/docs/manual/tutorials/lowlevel.rst

 Kernel
 ~~~~~~
 You should adjust the latency timer value.
-From the version Ubuntu 16.04.2, the default latency timer of the usb serial is '16 msec'.
+For the version Ubuntu 16.04.2 and later, the default latency timer of the usb serial is '16 msec'.
 When you are going to use sync / bulk read, the latency timer should be loosen.
 The lower latency timer value, the faster communication speed.

 You can check its value by: